w3f/polkadot-wiki/docs/learn-staking.md

 ### Unresponsiveness

-For every session, validators will send an "I'm Online" message to indicate they are online.
+For every session, validators will send an "I'm Online" heartbeat to indicate they are online.
 If a validator produces no blocks during an epoch and fails to send the heartbeat, it will be reported as unresponsive.
-Depending on the repeated offences and how many other validators were unresponsive or offline, slashing will occur.
+Depending on the repeated offences and how many other validators were unresponsive or offline during the epoch, slashing may occur.

 Here is the formula for calculation: